 AWARD host institutions include international research centers with global public missions, universities, and private, for-profit research institutes.
 Click here to see the organizations that have partnered with AWARD to provide fellows with advanced science training.

-AWARD partners with more than 200 organizations and universities, including many national institutes of agricultural research.
+AWARD partners with more than 200 organizations and institutions, including many national institutes of agricultural research.

-Nearly 50 percent of AWARD’s Mentors are African men in senior positions.
+AWARD offers one year of mentoring for all fellows.
+Mentoring is a proven and powerful driver for career development and particularly for retaining women in science.
+All of AWARD mentors are men and women in senior positions.
 They play a key role in influencing organizational culture about the important role of African women scientists.
 Many mentors report that they are becoming better leaders as a result of experience gained through AWARD.